Symmetry Sectors in Chord Space and Relational Holography in the DSSYK: Euclidean wormholes, perturbative stability and baby universes

 where the sum over $b$ glues the wormhole throats as in the double trumpet case (\ref{eq:double trumpet}).
 We illustrate the partition function (\ref{eq:multiboundary partition function}) in Fig. \ref{fig:multiboundary_wormhole}.

-We interpret (\ref{eq:multiboundary partition function}) as the dimension of the constrained model contained in multiple boundaries that are connected through the bulk Euclidean wormholes.
-As a consistency check, one can notice from the modified Bessel functions in (\ref{eq:multiboundary partition function}) that $Z(0,0,\dots,0)=0$ when the multiboundary wormhole has vanishing size.
+We interpret (\ref{eq:multiboundary partition function}) as the dimension of the symmetric DSSYK models living in multiple boundaries that are connected through the bulk Euclidean wormholes.
+As a consistency check, one can notice from the modified Bessel functions in (\ref{eq:multiboundary partition function}) that $Z(0,0,\dots,0)=0$ when the multi-boundary wormhole has vanishing size.

-We would like to define the states in the baby universe Hilbert space $\mathcal{H}_{\rm BU}$ (defined as the space of states of Euclidean wormholes with multiple asymptotic boundaries in the bulk.
+Next, we study the baby universe Hilbert space $\mathcal{H}_{\rm BU}$, defined as the space of states of Euclidean wormholes with multiple asymptotic boundaries in the bulk.
 We generate the states by acting with operators, $\hat{Z}_b$, connecting a boundary with periodicity $\beta$ to an Euclidean wormhole geometry with other boundaries on the trace state, i.e.

 We need to specify the inner product of Hilbert space $\mathcal{H}_{\rm BU}$.
 We also stress that, unlike the previous literature, we do not rely on matrix models to derive the operators.
-Instead, our derivation follows directly from the ASC Hamiltonian (\ref{eq:ASC Hamiltonian}) seen as a constrained Hamiltonian of the DSSYK model with matter.
+Instead, our derivation follows directly from the ASC Hamiltonian (\ref{eq:ASC Hamiltonian}).